About 500 people attended an LSU AgCenter meeting Nov. 13 to find out about the potential of growing industrial hemp as a cash crop.

 Experts advised that the commodity can generate income, but they warned that it’s not without risk.

 Hemp has several uses.
-It can be grown for CBD oil that has therapeutic applications for inflammation and anxiety.
+It can be grown for CBD oil that has therapeutic applications as the dab pen for inflammation and anxiety.
 It is related to marijuana, but it does not have psychoactive characteristics.
+Folloe us digitalinnovationshow for more updates.

 The crop also can be grown for seed to be used as food for animal and human consumption.
 Hemp is also grown for fiber to make a wide variety of products, including rope and industrial products.